 - A. TEMPORARY STORAGE OF A MANUFACTURED HOME.
 The Planning Director or their designee can authorize storage of a manufactured or mobile home on an individual bare lot or parcel for not more than six months.
 Authorization for the storage of a manufactured home shall be obtained through application for a Zoning Permit and must meet the following conditions: - 1.
 It will not be used for residential or other purposes. - 2.
 There will be no electrical, plumbing or sewer connections to the stored manufactured or mobile dwelling. - 3.
 All normal setback standards of the zone will be met. - 4.
 The manufactured dwelling will not be located in a Floodplain or other natural hazard area. - 5.
 Only one manufactured dwelling storage permit may be issued to a property owner for a specific lot or parcel within any five-year period. - B. TEMPORARY USE OF A RECREATIONAL VEHICLE.
 The Planning Director or their designee can authorize the following uses of a Recreational Vehicle, which are not designed for residential purposes according to standards and specifications of the Uniform Building Code which has been established to protect public health, safety and welfare.
 Recreational vehicles shall not be used for housing or residential purposes except: - 1.
-When the recreational vehicle is located on an individual lot or parcel during the construction of a dwelling not to exceed six (6) months with one extension period not to exceed six (6) months (MC-C-1-99).
-The Zoning Permit for the approved dwelling must also authorize this temporary use. - 2.
+When the recreational vehicle is located on an individual lot or parcel during the construction of a dwelling.
+The Zoning Authorization for the approved dwelling must also authorize this temporary use. - 2.
 For temporary housing to accommodate visitors of the primary residence in a residential or farm use zone not to exceed 30 days in any 12 month period.
 Property owners found in violation of this requirement will be subject to enforcement action. - 3.
-For seasonal recreational (i.e. summer camping or hunting season) use by the land owner or lessee in the Forest Use Zone after obtaining a Zoning Permit and Rural Address.
+For seasonal recreational (i.e. summer camping or hunting season) use by the land owner or lessee in the Forest Use Zone after obtaining a Zoning Permit and Rural Address. - C. TEMPORARY USES GENERALLY.
+Temporary Uses, other than those outlined above, can be considered under this provision.
+To be eligible the Temporary Use needs to be for a limited duration not to exceed 12 months, not addressed in other portions of this Zoning Ordinance, be able to meet the limited or expanded approval criteria below, and not involve the construction or alternation of any permanent building or structure.